guidantas21/Terminal-Battleship-v1.0-beta/README.md

         2. Get only the valid positions:
             - For example, If the enemy reached the to of the board, it cannot move up, up right or up left, those are invalid moves.
 We want only the positions that the enemy is allowed to move to.

+        3. Check if movement case:
+            - if the all positions are valid:
-        3. Get the direction tendency:
+                1. Get the direction tendency:
                     - For this step, we need to know the position of the ship, once we want to define the direction of the in relation to the enemy.
 To do that, we compare the the rows and columns, for example: if the enemy row is greater than the ship row, the enemy needs to move down, and if enemy col is less than ship col, the enemy needs to move right.
 The result is an array with the row direction and the column direction [down, right].

-        4. Define the probability (weight) of each position:
+                2. Define the probability (weight) of each position:
                     - Based on the direction tendecy, we are going to define the which positions the enemy is more likely to move.
-Basically, we are going to create an array with the weight of each position, there are 2 types of weight (defined on setting.py): normal weight (1 by default) and high weight (2 by default).
-NOT FINISHED
+Basically, we are going to create an array with the weight of each position, there are 2 types of weight (defined on setting.py): normal weight (1 by default) and high weight (5 by default).
+If the position corresponds to the direction tendency, it gets high weight.

-    5. #### ASCII art
+                3. Get a random index for possible movements array (considering the different weights.

+            - if the movement is restricted (enemy on walls):
+                - Get a random index for possible movements array.

+        4. Set the position of the enemy to the position pointed by the index on the possible positions array.

 4. ### Ideas for the next version